Role Quality Manager

 • Partly responsible for setting up a food defense plan.

-• The performance of as recorded in the system, such as calibrations, research (microbiological, chemical), and product tests (sensory).
+• The performance of as recorded in the system, such as calibrations, laboratory research (microbiological, chemical), and product tests (sensory).

 • Archiving and supervising the completeness and actuality of the purchase specifications and statements.
 Assessing the performance of suppliers.